Home Page

 working boats at the moorings near the entrance, and then quickly

-wide and empty as you go further in, with fast sailing in all but the lightest breeze.
+wide and empty as you go further in, with fast sailing in flat water in all but the lightest breeze.
 This

-time, with rain and wind catching me up, the smooth water turned choppier,
+time, with rain and more wind catching me up, the smooth water

-moving fast sitting at the back of the boat, heading for the top NE
+turned choppier, moving fast sitting on the back of the boat, heading for the top NE

 corner and the road bridge coming up.

-centre channel (presumably a lifting bridge?) and it was a matter of
+below, on a gentler day) and it was a matter of

 committing to the entrance running dead before, blessing the lower power